 How common is chlamydia in the UK?

 Chlamydia is the most common STI in the UK.
-It is especially common in young people.
-In 2018, 218,095 people were diagnosed with chlamydia in England, a 6% rise from the previous year.
+It is especially common in the under 25s.
+In 2019, over 229000 people were diagnosed with chlamydia in England, which is 49% of all STIs.
 Bear in mind, these figures only cover diagnosed cases of chlamydia – many people have the infection but don’t know they do.

 It's impossible to know exactly how many people have chlamydia.
 However, due to the ease with which chlamydia is spread and the fact that it is often causes no symptoms the actual number of people living with chlamydia is almost certainly much higher.

 The first thing to know is that chlamydia can be spread through a variety of sexual activities.
 Chlamydia is a bacterial infection and is carried within genital fluids (vaginal fluid, semen and rectal mucus); you can contract the infection by coming into contact with these fluids.